matter-labs/zksync-lite-docs/docs/dev/contracts/README.md

 The Sync VM is a highly efficient, Turing complete, SNARK-friendly virtual machine for executing zkSync smart contracts.

-State-of-the-art optimizations are applied to smart contract bytecode, whilst the virtual machine itself is optimized for high load, allowing to execute transactions in a blink of an eye.
+State-of-the-art optimizations are applied to smart contract bytecode, while the virtual machine itself is optimized for high load, allowing to execute transactions in a blink of an eye.

 The machine is SNARK-friendly; that is, the execution trace can be proven in SNARKs.
 However, it does not require a